prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ---
 id: install-with-script
-title: Quickstart - Run an Ethereum Node and Stake ETH using Prysm
+title: Run a Node and Stake ETH using Prysm
 sidebar_label: Quickstart
 ---